 Where to eat in Ubud

 It is hard to give you a guide to the best restaurants as there are popping up new eateries constantly.
 According to some locals I had to try out Spice restaurant and I am glad I did.
 This fine dining has creative preparation techniques, which will make the food a unique tasting experience.
 The amazingly spontaneous and talkative manager/chef prepares super tasty food.
 I tried the salmon/tuna burger with the homemade sauce.
 WOW!
-The place is a little pricey, but the quality is out of this world.
+The place is a little more pricey, but the quality is out of this world.
+Definitely try to have a bite at Spice.

 A much more simple place, but definitely one of my favourites is AA Juicery.
 It is a little out of town and you need a scooter to get there, but you will love going trust me.
 This super laid-back family-run vegetarian restaurant serves all the healthy options you can think of plus the best juices in town.
 Try the Tempeh Stake!